riordan45/GNNs_lund_plane/README.md

     - `pytorch_graph_neural_networks.ipynb` Notebook generally used for debugging a gnn model before you include it in the gnn_train.py script to make sure it works on your machine.
     - `pytorch_adversarial_network.ipynb` Notebook that was used for debugging the adversarial network.

+- Models
+    There are a couple of already trained models for trial.
+One thing about PNANet is that it requires a large amount of VRAM.
+The work with it was done on a V100 GPU on the LXPLUS cluster which has 32 GB.
+Even on it previous runs ran out of memory.
+What is on this repo is the working version.